 As an orthodontic patient, you might think that you are doing and going through the hardest part.
-After all, you built up the courage to research your options for orthodontic treatment, find a solution to that imperfect smile that has made you so self-conscious.
+After all, you built up the courage to research your options for orthodontic treatment, and find a solution to that imperfect smile that has made you so self-conscious.

 You ultimately have also chosen the orthodontic practice you have trusted with your oral health.
 But your orthodontist has to beat quite a few challenges to craft a successful treatment plan for each patient.